scoredetect/sha256-encrypt/README.md

   - Styling with [Tailwind CSS](https://tailwindcss.com)
   - [Radix UI](https://radix-ui.com) for headless component primitives
   - Icons from [Phosphor Icons](https://phosphoricons.com)

+## Privacy and Security

+The website https://sha256.scoredetect.com/ does not collect any data from users.
+The website is hosted on [Vercel](https://vercel.com) and is served over HTTPS.

 ## Running locally